Five Seasonal Beers (and Cider) to Add to Your Holiday Table

 34 N. Maple St., Suite 15, Florence, 617-544-3494, artifactcider.com.

 Cambridge Brewing Co.

-Pick up a couple of these bottles to share with friends who will appreciate the unique techniques that went into producing the wild golden ale.
+Pick up a couple of these bottles to share with friends who will appreciate the unique techniques that went into producing this wild golden ale.
 The brew fermented in oak barrels using the wild, mixed cultures already present in the wood; then rested sur lie (or with the dead yeast still present) and remains unfiltered.
 Finally, it was fermented again after being corked-and-caged in 375-mL bottles.
 The result is a creamy golden ale that starts super-dry before rounding out with a fruity yeast character.
-Bottles are for sale now at the CBC brewpub, where Casual Gods is also on draft; and they will hit the distribution circuit Thanksgiving week.
+Bottles are for sale now at the CBC brewpub, and at select stores across the state.

 1 Kendall Square, Bldg 100, Cambridge, 617-494-1994, cambridgebrewingcompany.com.

 Even if your Masshole cousin purports to dislike craft beer, he will not be able to resist these bottles—the label is even complete with a Dunkin’-style checklist of the brew’s flavor profile.
 Craft beer lovers, too, find it worth buying: Dunkin’s new espresso blend lends a robust and roasty flavor to the medium-bodied porter, which results in a smooth and extremely crushable go-to dark beer.
 The Dunkin’ Coffee Porter is on draft at Harpoon’s Boston and Vermont breweries, and is in cooler cases and on retail shelves around the region.